 To cut the carpet strip, use a utility knife or a special carpet cutting knife.
 Be prepared to change out or sharpen the blade frequently.
 (This means buy extras.)

 Lay Down the Padding and Cut the Carpet

 Measure and cut the carpet padding in strips to fit the length of the room.
 Then, the strips should be placed next to each other as tightly as possible.
-Use duct tape to cover the seams.
+Use plastic tape to cover the seams.

 Using the measurements of the room, the carpet should be cut to fit with about 6 inches of excess carpet around the edges.
 Like the padding, the seams should be tight.
 Then, use seam tape to join the pieces together.

 Carpet seam tape goes under the seams with the heat-activated adhesive pointed upward.
-Applying heat to the carpet seams will cause the tape to adhere.
+Applying heat to the carpet seams with an iron will cause the tape to adhere.